Lead (P

 In addition to the 24-hour samples collected at Butler Park and Birchbank, Teck also conducts the following monitoring:

 • Every hour, analyzers measure metals concentrations at Butler Park and Duncan Flats and transmit readings directly to Trail Operations.
 Trail Operations immediately responds to any abnormal increase.
-See question 8 for how these data are used.
+See additional FAQ to learn how these data are used.

 • Dustfall measurements are collected on a monthly basis at Birchbank, Downtown Trail, Columbia Avenue, Columbia Gardens, Tadanac, Kootenay Boundary Regional Hospital, Glenmerry, Oasis, Stoney Creek, Waneta and Warfield.
 These measurements help understand changes in dust settling in the community over time.

-Currently, the Federal and BC Provincial governments do not have ambient air quality objectives or standards for lead.
-However, it is reasonable to rely on standards from other jurisdictions when this is the case and the US EPA has a standard of 0.15 micrograms per cubic metre lead in total suspended particulate matter as a 3-month average.
-Pb in air levels measured at Butler Park and Birchbank met the US EPA standard of 0.15 ug/m3 on a 3-month average throughout 2020.
+At this time, Federal and BC Provincial governments do not have ambient air quality objectives or standards for Pb; however, it is reasonable to rely on standards from other jurisdictions when this is the case.
+The green dashed line in Figure 1 indicates 0.15 μg/m3 on a 3-month average (US EPA standard).
+The Butler Park monitoring station has met the US EPA standard since 2020.

-There is no known safe level of lead exposure.
-The Trail Area Health & Environment Committee (THEC) has a goal of continuous reduction of lead in the community and the partners focus on efforts to achieve this.
+There is no known safe level of Pb exposure.
+The Trail Area Health & Environment Committee (THEC) has a goal of continuous reduction of Pb in the community and the partners focus on efforts to achieve this.

-Who is at highest risk of Pb exposure?
+Who is at highest risk of lead (Pb) exposure?

-Young children are at highest risk of Pb exposure and its effects because:
+Young children are at highest risk of lead (Pb) exposure and its effects because:

 • They often put their hands and objects in their mouths.